 * Gas line rupture cuts supply to oil sands projects

-* Suncor, Syncrude, Canadian Natural, Imperial cut production
+* Suncor, Syncrude, Canadian Natural, Imperial cut

 * Late in day, TransCanada says gas supplies resuming

 * Other oil sands operators say no impact from rupture

 resumed gas deliveries to most industrial customers

 late on Thursday after an earlier pipeline rupture in northern

 Alberta left some Canadian oil producers scrambling to scale